mkcyoung/deep-green-space/README.md

 The loss, pixelwise accuracy, and IoU of our model trained and evaluated on the hand-labeled SLC GSV images:
 ![](figs/final_model_metrics.png)
-Our model acheived a pixelwise accuracy of **96.1%** and an mIoU of **74.8%**.
-We computed the GVI for our predictions and compared them with the GVI for the ground truth labels and found that the mean difference was **1.42 +/- 1.45%**.
+Our model acheived a pixelwise accuracy of **96.1%** and an mIoU of **74.8%** on the SLC test set.
+Additionally, we computed the GVI for our predictions and compared them with the GVI for the ground truth labels and found that the mean difference was just **1.42 +/- 1.45%**.

 Predictions from our model on the SLC test set:
 ![](figs/targets_labels.png)